THE SCREEN’S MASTER OF SUSPENSE MOVES HIS CAMERA INTO THE ICY BLACKNESS OF THE UNEXPLAINED!

 Alfred Hitchcock decided to shake things up in 1960 after making several films that were in color, generously budgeted and featured A-list stars.
 His new picture would have a smaller budget, no Jimmy Stewart or Cary Grant, it would be in black-and-white… and it would be positively shocking to both critics and audiences.
 In Robert Bloch’s novel, Hitch found the ideal story and concept for what was to become Psycho.

-It is my favorite film by Hitchcock, for many reasons.
-I love how he gambled with his career when he chose to make it and then turned out to have made a true masterpiece that also became a box office hit.
-One of the best things about the story though is its ingenious structure, how it starts as a simple thriller and turns into a psychoanalytical horror movie.
+This is my favorite film by Hitchcock, for many reasons.
+I love how when he chose to make it he gambled with his career, and then turned out to have made a true masterpiece that also became a box office hit.
+One of the best things about the story is its ingenious structure, how it starts as a simple thriller and turns into a psychoanalytical horror movie.
+Now, beware of spoilers.
 The film begins in Phoenix with Marion Crane (Janet Leigh), a real estate office clerk, stealing $40,000 from a client.
 She goes on the lam, hoping to get to her lover (John Gavin) in California as fast as possible before anyone notices what she’s done.
 As day becomes night, Marion drives straight into a rainstorm and decides to rent a room at Bates Motel, a place with 12 cabins and 12 vacancies.
 It is run by Norman Bates (Anthony Perkins), a lonely young man who lives right next to the cabins in a big mansion together with his ailing mother.
 This is where the thriller ends, the horror begins and we say goodbye to the person we thought was the main protagonist.
 As Marion takes a shower in her cabin, a shadowy, female figure suddenly appears and stabs Marion to death.
 When Norman finds the dead body he realizes who is responsible and quickly cleans up after his deranged mother.
 However, Marion’s sister (Vera Miles) and lover are trying to find out what happened to their loved one and Bates Motel is looking very suspicious indeed.

 Putting psychological theories into great use

-The black-and-white cinematography only adds to the creepiness of this affair, creating shadows and contrasts colors are unable of.
-Thanks to Hitchcock’s manipulating skills we’re left feeling very uncomfortable indeed after the final sequence, where for less than a second we see Norman’s face blend with the image of his mother’s skull.
+The black-and-white cinematography only adds to the creepiness of this affair, creating shadows and contrasts that would work as well in color.
+Thanks to Hitchcock’s manipulative skills we’re left feeling very uncomfortable indeed after the final sequence, where for less than a second we see Norman’s face blend with the image of his mother’s skull.
 Who will ever again trust single men who adore their mothers?